 “Significant changes are noted in the assessment of public display of lifestyle by homosexual couples”, increasing from 62% to 67% over the past two years, stressed the study.

-The issue of LGBT rights has taken center stage in Poland in recent months and has been regularly targeted by the ruling conservative Law and Justice (PiS) party as a foreign important incompatible with Poland’s traditional values.
+The issue of LGBT rights, including same-sex marriage, has taken center stage in Poland in recent months and has been regularly targeted by the ruling conservative Law and Justice (PiS) party as a foreign important incompatible with Poland’s traditional values.
 Analysts have accused the Polish ruling party of fear-mongering to bolster its conservative electorate ahead of Sunday’s elections, using a similar rhetoric to the one used in 2015 against refugees and migrants.